hwgao/fastrun/README.md

 fs -- used to save a command into the list
 If no parameter, it will save "cd the current directory" into the list.
 If having any parameter, the parameter(s) will be saved into the list.
-If you want to add an alias to the command "cd the current directory", you can add one parameter -- "#alias" or \#alias.
+If you want to add an alias to the command "cd the current directory", you can add one parameter -- "@alias".

 fv -- use vi to view and edit the list